 When an inmate is booked into the San Bernardino County Jail, he/she is allowed to make one free outgoing phone call.
 After that, all calls must be collect or made with a prepaid calling card.
 Inmates are not allowed to receive incoming calls.

 If you would like to send an inmate a prepaid calling card, you have two options:

 - you may send the inmate money in accordance with the policies set forth under Section 6.
 How to Put Money “On the Books” so that he/she can purchase a card at the Jail’s commissary, or

 - you may go online to Global Tel∗ Link or call them at (800) 483-8314 to set up a $25 or $50 account for the inmate to use.

-When you have a loved one at the Detention Center, you may want to contact your local telephone carrier to make sure that collect and calling card calls are not blocked on your telephone plan.
+When you have a loved one at the Detention Center, you may want to contact your local landline telephone carrier and/or cell phone carrier to make sure that collect and calling card calls are not blocked on your telephone plan.

 Fortunately, the telephone isn’t the only way to contact an inmate at the facility.
 You can also visit an inmate in person or correspond via mail.
 Both of these options are discussed in the next two sections.